nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   2. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+### Adding a client

+1. Adding a client

+   1. Prerequisite: The tag `friend` exists in Rapportbook.

+   2. Test case: `add n=Laufey p=98980184 e=laufey@u.nus.edu a=123,Clementi r=janitor t=friend` <br>

+      Expected: A client named Laufey is successfully added.
+Details of the added client will be displayed in the status message.

+   3. Test case: `add p=98980184 e=laufey@u.nus.edu a=123,Clementi r=janitor t=friend`  or `a p=98980184 e=laufey@u.nus.edu a=123,Clementi r=janitor t=friend`

+      Expected: No client is added.
+Error details shown in the status message.
+Command box remains the same.

+### Editing a client

+1. Editing a client by specifying their index.

+   1. Prerequisites:

+      1. The tags specified (eg. `t=friend`)in the command must exist in Rapportbook.
+      2. There are clients in the Rapportbook.

+   2. Test case: `edit 1 n=Laufey p=0162626003 r=Bluebirds in the spring t=friend` or `e 1 n=Laufey p=0162626003 r=Bluebirds in the spring t=friend` <br>

+      Expected: First client is edited with the information specified.
+Fields not specified will not be changed.

+   3. Test case: `edit 1` <br>

+      Expected: No client is edited.
+Error details shown in the status message.
+Command box remains the same.

+2. Editing a client with the `show` command.

+   1. Prerequisites:

+      1. The tags specified (eg. `t=friend`)in the command must exist in Rapportbook.

+      2. A client is being shown eg. `show 1`.

+   2. Test case: `edit n=Laufey p=0162626003 r=Bluebirds in the spring t=friend` or `e n=Laufey p=0162626003 r=Bluebirds in the spring t=friend` <br>

+      Expected: Client shown is edited with the information specified.
+Fields not specified will not be changed.

-### Deleting a person
+### Deleting a client

-1. Deleting a person while all persons are being shown
+1. Deleting a client by specifying their index.

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   1. Prerequisites: There are clients in Rapportbook.

-   1. Test case: `delete 1`<br>
+   2. Test case: `delete 1` or `d 1`<br>
-      Expected: First contact is deleted from the list.
+      Expected: First client is deleted from the list.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

-   1. Test case: `delete 0`<br>
+   3. Test case: `delete 0`<br>
-      Expected: No person is deleted.
+      Expected: No client is deleted.
 Error details shown in the status message.
-Status bar remains the same.
+Command box remains the same.

+   4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-1. _{ more test cases …​ }_
+### Tagging

+1. Creating tags

+   1. Test case: `tag create friend` or `t c friend`<br>

+      Expected: The tag `friend` will be created in Rapportbook.
+A message will be shown indicating the tag created.

+   2. Test case: `tag create 123`<br>

+      Expected: No tags will be created.
+Error details shown in the status message.
+Command box remains teh same

+2. Deleting tags

+   1. Prerequisite: The tag `friend` exists in Rapportbook

+   2. Test case: `tag delete friend` or `t d friend`<br>

+      Expected: The tag `friend` will be deleted from Rapportbook, and all clients that are tagged with `friend` will lose the tag.
+A message will be shown indicating successful deletion.

+   3. Test case: `tag delete abc`<br>

+      Expected: No tags will be deleted.
+A message will be shown indicating the tag does not exist.

+3. Listing tags

+   1. Test case: `tag list` or `t l` <br>

+      Expected: All tags in Rapportbook will be listed in the message box.

+4. Adding tags to clients

+   1. Prerequisites:

+      1. There are clients in Rapportbook

+      2. The tag `friend` exists in Rapportbook.

+   2. Test case: `tag 1 friend` or `t 1 friend` <br>

+      Expected: First client will be tagged with `friend`.
+A message will be shown indicating success.

+5. Removing tags from clients

+   1. Prerequisites:

+      1. There are clients in Rapportbook

+      2. The first client is tagged `friend`.

+   2. Test case: `tag remove 1 friend` or `t r 1 friend`  <br>

+      Expected: First client will no longer be tagged with `friend`.
+A message will be shown indicating success.

+### Filtering

+1. Filtering

+   1. Test case: `filter n=Laufey t=friend` or `f n=Laufey t=friend`

+      Expected: The list will only show clients named Laufey **and** tagged friend.
+A message will be shown indicating successful filtering.

+2. Listing filters

+   1. Test case: `filter list` or `f l`  <br>

+      Expected: A list of filters currently applied will be shown in the message box.

+   2. Test case: `tag delete abc`

+      Expected: No tags will be deleted.
+A message will be shown indicating the tag does not exist.

+3. Clearing filters

+   1. Prerequisite: `filter n=Laufey t=friend` has been applied.

+   2. Test case: `filter clear` or `f c` <br>

+      Expected: All clients will be shown.
+Message box will display the number of clients in the list.

+   2. Test case: `filter clear t=friend`<br>

+      Expected: All clients containing the name `laufey` will be shown.
+Message box will display the number of clients in the list.

-### Saving data
+### Messages

-1. Dealing with missing/corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_
+1. Creating messages

+   1. Test case: `message create Hello, {name}` or `m c Hello, {name}` <br>

+      Expected: The message box will indicate successful creation of the message.

+2. Listing messages:

+   1. Test case: `message list` or `m l` <br>

+      Expected: The right panel will show the list of messages created.

+3. Generating messages

+   1. Prerequisites:

+      1. Messages have been created.

+      2. There are clients in Rapportbook

+   2. Test case: `message generate 1 2` or `m g 1 2`<br>

+      Expected: The message box will display that the second message has been generated for the first client.
+The message generated will be copied to your clipboard.

+4. Deleting messages

+   1. Prerequisites:

+      1. Messages have been created.

+      2. There are clients in Rapportbook

+   2. Test case: `message delete 1` or `m d 1` <br>

+      Expected: The message will be deleted from Rapportbook.
+The message box will indicate successful deletion.

+#